Non-metric geometry as the origin of mass in gauge theories of scale invariance: Conclusions

-Our results show that the Planck mass, the cosmological constant and the mass of $\w_\mu$ are all proportional to $\langle\phi\rangle$; their different values are due to different couplings of the $\tilde R^2$ and $F^2$ terms in the action.
-A hierarchy of these scales is attributed to the smallness of these dimensionless gravitational couplings at the classical level.
-The field $\phi$ has a geometric origin, being the spin-zero mode propagated by the $\tilde R^2$ term, therefore $M_p$, $\Lambda$ and $m_\w$ have a non-metric geometry origin, in the quadratic curvature term.
-Hence, unlike in local scale invariant theories (no gauge field $\w_\mu$ present) based on the (metric) pseudo-Riemannian geometry, no additional scalar fields are needed here to generate all the mass scales of the theory and no ghosts are present; moreover, the cosmological constant is predicted to be positive and originates in this $\tilde R^2$ term, too.
+Our results show that in the absence of matter, {\it all mass scales have a geometric origin:} the Planck mass, the cosmological constant $\Lambda$ and the mass of $\w_\mu$ are proportional to $\langle\phi\rangle$ which is the spin-zero mode propagated by the geometric $\tilde R^2$ term.
+Unlike in local scale invariant theories (no $\w_\mu$ present) based on the (metric) pseudo-Riemannian geometry, in Weyl and Palatini cases we studied {\it no} scalar fields were added ``ad-hoc'' or needed to generate these mass scales.
+A hierarchy of scales ($\Lambda$, $M_p$, $m_\omega$) is related to the smallness of the dimensionless gravitational couplings $\xi$, $\alpha$ at a classical level: with $M_p$ {fixed}, the cosmological constant is small because gravity is weak ($\xi\ll 1$).
+There is a UV - IR physics connection associated with $M_p$ and $\Lambda$, respectively, since these scales have a common origin ($\propto\langle\phi\rangle$).
+Finally, $\Lambda>0$ because it is due to the $\phi^4$ term induced again by geometric $\tilde R^2$.

-Metricity is still recovered below $m_\w$ after the massive Weyl gauge boson of scale symmetry decouples from the spectrum.
+Metricity is recovered below $m_\w$ after the massive Weyl gauge boson of scale symmetry decouples from the spectrum.
 In this decoupling limit the connection becomes Riemannian (Levi-Civita) and the geometry is metric.
 The scale where this happens ($m_\w$) is naively expected to be high ($\propto\alpha M_p$), but current bounds on the non-metricity scale are actually very low (TeV scale).
-A low value of $m_\w$ can be realised by tuning the coupling $\alpha$.
-These results also apply to the Palatini formulation of the Weyl quadratic gravity theory studied here.
+A low value of $m_\w$ can be realised for a small coupling $\alpha\ll 1$.
+These results, obtained in the absence of matter, also apply to the Palatini case.